sawaloneman/subliminal_audio/README.md

 mind override sliders let you fine-tune how aggressively the mix targets the listener's focus and subconscious uptake.

+Layer counts are no longer capped: both the Streamlit app and automation agent accept any positive integer for recursive layering and expose adaptive, fully-recursive, or iterative engines so you can dial in unlimited ambient stacks without running into Python's default recursion limit.

 ```bash
 streamlit run streamlit_app.py
 ```